hipe/tmx/lib/skylab/tan-man/doc/issues.md

-[#050]       #done just for fun, eliminate all return statements [#049]       #watch #pattern - four permutations for file creation (dirname etc) [#048]       #done failing on tan init should do porcelain too [#048] #watch what is the deal with the non-orthogonal-ass event interface for remote list [#047] #watch where to specify local/global, or merge?
+[#050]       #done just for fun, eliminate all return statements [#049]       #watch #pattern - four permutations for file creation (dirname etc) [#048]       #done failing on tan init should do porcelain too [#048]       upstreams.
+             (was: #watch what is the deal with the non-orthogonal-ass event interface for remote list) [#047] #watch where to specify local/global, or merge?
 [#046]       #trend away from Parameter::Definer etc. and towards lamba args [#045]       #postponed Parameter::Definer (up?), vs Attribute::Definer